ang-yu/cdgd/cran-comments.md

-* This is a major release.
-The package now accommodates sampling weights.
+* This is a minor release that fixes a bug in one function.